Veterans don Union flag hats and dance to 1940s tunes at VE Day street party

 One, a 15-year-old lance corporal, said it made him “happy” to be there helping to make the residents happy.

-He added that it was important to remember the conflict, both to help prevent a repetition, but also to celebrate the people who fought in it, “because they helped our country in a very big way”.
+He added that it was important to remember the conflict, both to help prevent it from being repeated, but also to celebrate the people who fought in it, “because they helped our country in a very big way”.